Ardakacd/Cmpe150Python/README.md

-# hello-world
-my homework as a freshman student
+My homework as a freshman student
 This is a work for my first Bogazıcı University year.
-Thank you for everything.